Peel Lifeboat Station

-Peel Lifeboat Station is located in the shadow of Peel Castle on St Patrick's Isle, in the city of Peel, on the Isle of Man, a British Crown Dependency.
+Peel Lifeboat Station is located in the shadow of Peel Castle on St Patrick's Isle, in the city of Peel, on the west coast of the Isle of Man, a British Crown Dependency.

-A lifeboat was first stationed here by the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS) in 1828.
+A lifeboat was first stationed at Peel by the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS) in 1828.

-Re-established by the Royal National Lifeboat Institution (RNLI) in 1884, the station currently operates an All-weather lifeboat, 13-35 Frank and Brenda Winter (ON 1342), on station since 2021.
+Re-established by the Royal National Lifeboat Institution (RNLI) in 1885, the station currently operates an All-weather lifeboat, 13-35 Frank and Brenda Winter (ON 1342), on station since 2021.

 History

 On the 28 May 1828, Sir William Hillary, President of the Isle of Man District Association of the Royal National Institute for the Preservation of Life from Shipwreck, wrote to the associations headquarters in London, requesting that a lifeboat be placed at both Peel and Ramsey, which was duly agreed.

-A new boat was provided for Peel, a 26-foot 6-oared lifeboat, built by Taylor of Blackwall, London, which cost £55, and arrived in Peel on 12 December 1828.
-Records show only one service, in 1831, to the sloop Jane to rescue the 4 crew.
+A new boat was provided for Peel, a 26 ft 6-oared lifeboat, built by Taylor of Blackwall, London, which cost £55, and arrived in Peel on 12 December 1828.
+Records show only one service, in 1831, to rescue the four crew of the sloop Jane.
 By 1836, for reasons unknown, the boat was recorded as wrecked.